- Where to download 3D printable STL files?

 The G-Code file contains the instructions for the 3D printer to build the object layer by layer (starting point, the direction and the speed of the nozzle, etc.).
 It is possible to generate G-Code files from STL files or other formats using a slicer software.

 Slicing software converts 3D drawings into horizontal layers with instructions for the 3D printer.

 Downloading STL files is a very easy process.
 Here are the steps:

-- Go on a 3D model repository/marketplace of your choice (see our list above)
+- Go to a 3D model repository/marketplace (see our list above)

-- Find a 3D design you like using the filters or the search bar (if there are a lot of “likes” on a 3D design it usually means it’s good)
+- Find a 3D design using the filters or the search bar (if there are a lot of “likes” on a 3D design it usually means it’s good)

 - Click on the 3D model and read all the characteristics to make sure that’s the one